Paramount Pictures: 1920s and 1931–1940: Receivership and reorganization

 Eventually, Zukor shed most of his early partners; the Frohman brothers, Hodkinson and Goldwyn were out by 1917 while Lasky hung on until 1932, when, blamed for the near-collapse of Paramount in the Great Depression years, he was also tossed out.
 In 1931, to solve the financial problems of the company Zukor hired taxi/rental car magnate John D. Hertz as chairman of the finance committee in order to assist vice-president and treasurer Ralph A. Kohn.

-However, on January 6, 1933, Hertz resigned from his position when it become evident that his measures to lift the company had failed.
+On January 6, 1933, Hertz resigned from his position when his measures to lift the company had failed.
 The over-expansion and use of overvalued Paramount stock for purchases created a $21 million debt which led the company into receivership on January 26, 1933, and later filing bankruptcy on March 14, 1933.
 On April 17, 1933, bankruptcy trustees were appointed and Zukor lost control of the company.

 The company remained under the control of trustees for more than a year in order to restructure the debt and pursue a reorganization plan.
 On December 3, 1934, the reorganization plan was formally proposed.
 After prolonged hearings in court, final confirmation was obtained on April 25, 1935, when Federal Judge Alfred C. Coxe Jr. approved the reorganization of the Paramount-Publix Corporation under Section 77-B of the Bankruptcy Act.

 On June 4, 1935, John E. Otterson became president of the re-emerged and newly renamed Paramount Pictures Inc. Zukor returned to the company and was named production chief but after Barney Balaban was appointed president on July 2, 1936, he was soon replaced by Y. Frank Freeman and symbolically named chairman of the board.
 On August 28, 1935, Paramount Pictures was re-listed on the New York Stock Exchange and when the company was under Balaban's leadership, the studio was successfully relaunched.